hexxone/TeleJelly/TeleJelly/docs/download-manager/10-overview-and-workflow.md

 - now also tries any password extracted from the source search result,
 - falls back to no-password last.

-This is intentionally simple right now.
-The service still has open TODOs for disk-space checks, recursive extraction policy, archive cleanup, and more accurate progress reporting.
+The extraction service now includes free-space checks, optional archive cleanup, multipart archive handling, and a configurable limit for nested archives.
+Progress reporting is still approximate because it depends on what the archive reader can report.

 ### 6. Analysis and organize